swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 #### `lookupSymbol` failure case

-In this case we'll print the address in memory as hex, plus the type name:
+In this case we'll print the address-in-memory as hex, plus the type name:
 ```
 print(\Theme.overlay) // outputs \Theme.<computed 0xABCDEFG (Color)>
 ```